MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 When it comes to deciding on your approach to AI development, there are numerous options to consider, including Microsoft 365 Copilot extensibility options and Azure AI solutions.
 This guide aims to streamline your journey through the options for Microsoft 365, assisting you in identifying the most suitable solution aligned with your specific needs and goals.

-## Extend Copilot or build a custom engine agent?
+## Extend Copilot's models or build a custom engine agent?

 When you're looking to create a fully customized end-to-end AI product to cater to your business needs, you typically choose language models and orchestration for your Retrieval-Augmented Generation (RAG) solutions.

 However, with Microsoft 365 Copilot, you also have a choice of *extending* Copilot's private instances of Large Language Models (LLMs) and the Azure OpenAI service.
-Copilot combines LLM responses with organizational context to provide relevant assistance.
+Copilot's LLM is grounded in each tenant's Microsoft 365 content so it can work with the documents, messages, and other business context people use every day.
 When you extend Copilot, you can utilize the [orchestration layer](orchestrator.md) representing the interface between foundation LLMs, to select and execute the right content from the right plugin.

 Here's your first decision-making point; extending Copilot to utilize the model and orchestrator, or build a custom agent with your choice?